-Newcrest is also a member of the Minerals Council of Australia, and in May 2005, became a signatory to 'Enduring Value' - the Australian Mining Industry Framework for Sustainable Development, that is based on the International Council on Mining and Metals Principles.
-Newcrest renewed its commitment to Enduring Value in the 2016 financial year.
+Newcrest is also a member of the Minerals Council of Australia (MCA), and in May 2005, became a signatory to 'Enduring Value' - the Australian Mining Industry Framework for Sustainable Development, that is based on the ICCM Principles.
+In 2021, the MCA formally adopted 'Towards Sustainable Mining' (TSM) an accountability framework which helps minerals companies evaluate, manage and communicate their sustainability performance.
+Newcrest is committed to this framework and will be fully compliant with TSM by 2025.